hl7au/au-fhir-ps/input/pagecontent/generation-and-access.md

 ### Document Bundle Interactions
 As the AU PS is a FHIR Bundle of type document, implementers can leverage standard FHIR REST API interactions.
 The document Bundle (AU PS Document) can be stored, discovered and retrieved using the REST interactions `Bundle create`, `search` and `read` interactions.

-The `search` and `read` interactions support the scenarios where an AU PS Producer stores the AU PS Document within their system and provides access to A consuming system.
+The `search` and `read` interactions support the scenarios where an AU PS Producer stores the AU PS Document within their system and provides access to a consuming system.

 The `create` interaction supports scenarios when an AU PS Producer stores the AU PS Document in a separate patient summary server.
 A consuming system can then access the AU PS Document using the `search` and `read` interactions.

-Alternatively, an AU PS Producer can choose to upload the AU PS Document directly to A consuming system using the `create` interaction, enabling the consuming system to process or view the AU PS Document.
+Alternatively, an AU PS Producer can choose to upload the AU PS Document directly to a consuming system using the `create` interaction, enabling the consuming system to process or view the AU PS Document.

 <div>
   <img src="ga-bundleinteractions.png" alt="Document Bundle Interactions" style="width:80%"/>